AppleBreak1/Z490-Vision-D-Customac/Customization.md

 Credit: [notjosh](https://github.com/notjosh) for the command.

-# Show both iGPU and dGPU in GPU tab and GPU History Window
+# Show Both iGPU and dGPU in GPU tab and GPU History Window

 There are two ways